lagom/lagom/docs/manual/java/concepts/Immutable.md

 The example does not demonstrate other useful Lombok feature like `@Builder` or `@Wither` which will help you create builder and copy methods.
 Be aware that Lombok is not an immutability library but a code generation library which means some setups might not create immutable objects.
 For example, Lombok's `@Data` is equivalent to Lombok's `@Value` but will also synthesize mutable methods.
 Don't use Lombok's `@Data` when creating immutable classes.

-**RS: The procedures for adding Lombok or Immutables to your project don't belong on this page, but I've left them so that you can review them.
-I will probably move them to the "Configuring the build and development environment" section.**

 ### Adding Lombok to a Maven project
 To add Lombok to a Maven project, declare it as a simple dependency: